beancount/docs/docs/external_contributions.md

 Beanquick ([<u>https://twobitsware.com/beanquick</u>](https://twobitsware.com/beanquick)): A macOS app providing three ways to enter transactions, from guided forms to fast syntax.

+[<u>paulsc/fava-edit-replay</u>](https://github.com/paulsc/fava-edit-replay) (Paul S): This extension allows you to apply bulk edits to multiple Beancount transactions at once, save edit operations (a combination of search filters and a diff) as "replays" that can be applied later, filter transactions by account, time period, or custom filters, suggests filters based on last modified transaction.

+[<u>alensiljak/ledger2bql</u>](https://github.com/alensiljak/ledger2bql) (Alen Šiljak): ledger-style queries for Beancount.

+[<u>bean-inquiry/</u>](https://pypi.org/project/bean-inquiry/) (Oscar & Ale): Run queries with parameters.

 ## AI Tools<a id="ai-tools"></a>

 [<u>vanto/beanquery-mcp</u>](https://github.com/vanto/beanquery-mcp) (Tammo van Lessen): An experimental MCP server for beanquery as a demo with Claude to handle BQL. [<u>screenshot</u>](https://github.com/vanto/beanquery-mcp/blob/main/docs/screenshot-expanded.png).
 (This is a PoC, and you should be careful which data you want to share with which LLM.)